openstack-archive/kolla-kubernetes/doc/source/host-setup.rst

 Docker needs to run with the root filesystem as shared in order for Neutron to function in 'thin' containers.
-The reason for that is mount propogation.
+The reason for that is mount propagation.
 Mounts need to be shared so the network namespaces are shared among the host and the Neutron containers.

 For CentOS and other systemd distros, change MountFlags from "slave"